ionos-cloud/ionosctl/docs/subcommands/Compute Engine/pcc/list.md

 ## Description

-Use this command to get a list of existing Private Cross-Connects available on your account.
+Use this command to get a list of existing Cross-Connects available on your account.

 You can filter the results using `--filters` option.
 Use the following format to set filters: `--filters KEY1=VALUE1,KEY2=VALUE2`.
 Available Filters: